anirudhpillai16/Introduction-to-Statistics/README.md

 ## Introduction-to-Statistics

-This repositroy contains all my Assignments , TakeHome Mid-terms and TakeHome Final for S520: Introdution to Statistcs course at Indiana
+This repositroy contains all my Assignments , TakeHome Mid-terms and TakeHome Final for S520: Introdution to Statistics course at Indiana
 University Bloomington.